SkafteNicki/ku_devops/experiment_tracking/README.md

 # Experiment tracking

 Experiment logging or model monitoring is an important part of understanding what is going on with your model.
-It can help you debug your model and help tweak your models to perfection.
+It can help you debug your model and tweak your models to perfection.

 The most basic logging we can do is write the metric that our model is producing to the terminal or a file for later inspection.
-We can then also use tools such as [matplotlib](https://matplotlib.org/) for plotting our data, model fit, etc. This kind of workflow may be enough when doing smaller experiments or working alone on a project, but there is no way around using a proper experiment tracker and visualizer when doing large scale experiments in collaboration with others.
+We can then also use tools such as [matplotlib](https://matplotlib.org/) for plotting our data, model fit, etc. This kind of workflow may be enough when doing smaller experiments or working alone on a project, but there is no way around using a proper experiment tracker and visualizer when doing large-scale experiments in collaboration with others.
 It especially becomes important when you want to compare performance between different runs.

 There exist many tools for logging your experiments, with some of them being: